 \subsection{Purely spatial variabilities in the shapes of spatial and spatio-temporal receptive fields}

-In Lindeberg (\citeyear{Lin25-BICY}), this problem is addressed in detail in relation to the first degrees of freedom concerning the combined effect of (i)~uniform spatial scaling transformations and (ii)~non-isotropic spatial affine transformations.
-In brief, and extended from a purely spatial domain to also encompass the joint spatio-temporal domain, the results from that treatment are that: \begin{description} \item[\em Variability under uniform spatial scaling transformations:] $\,$ \\ Regarding the degree of freedom corresponding to uniform spatial scaling transformations, the corresponding degree of freedom in terms of the spatial scale parameter $\sigma_x = \sqrt{s}$ is special in the sense that the spatial affine Gaussian kernel obeys a semi-group property over spatial scales.
-Hence, any receptive field response at a coarser spatial scale can be computed by affine Gaussian smoothing of the receptive field responses for any spatial scales.
-Thereby, a vision system could in principle choose to compute the earliest layers of spatial receptive fields at only the finest spatial scale and nevertheless be able to compute the coarser spatial receptive fields at higher layers in the visual hierarchy.
-Thus, irrespective of whether the spatial receptive fields corresponding to the simple cells are expanded over the spatial scales, it seems very plausible that the vision system should have the ability to compute visual operations corresponding to spatial scale covariance.
+In Lindeberg (\citeyear{Lin25-BICY}), the theoretical problem regarding variabilities in receptive field shapes as implied by covariance properties under geometric image transformations is addressed in detail in relation to the first degrees of freedom concerning the combined effect of (i)~uniform spatial scaling transformations and (ii)~non-isotropic spatial affine transformations.
+In brief, and extended from a purely spatial domain to also encompass the joint spatio-temporal domain, the results from that treatment are that: \begin{description} \item[\em Variability under uniform spatial scaling transformations:] $\,$ \\ Regarding the degree of freedom corresponding to uniform spatial scaling transformations, the corresponding degree of freedom in terms of the spatial scale parameter $\sigma_x = \sqrt{s}$ is special in the sense that the spatial affine Gaussian kernel obeys a semi-group property over spatial scales (see Lindeberg (\citeyear{Lin93-Dis}) Equation~(15.35)) from which it follows that any receptive field response at a coarser spatial scale, here as represented by the spatial gradient vector $\nabla_x L$ or the Hessian matrix ${\cal H}_x L$ for the spatial covariance matrix $\Sigma_2$, can be computed by affine Gaussian smoothing of the receptive field responses for any finer spatial scale, here as represented by the spatial gradient vector $\nabla_x L$ or the Hessian matrix ${\cal H}_x L$ defined for the spatial covariance matrix $\Sigma_1$